Miami track star Tyrese Cooper loses state record 200 time due to finish line 'taunt'

 One second, Tyrese Cooper was the fastest teen to run the 200 meters in Florida state history.
 The next, he was off the list.

-As reported by track and field website dyestat, the Miami Norland standout set what would have been a state record in the 200 meters with a time of 2o.44 seconds.
+As reported by track and field website dyestat, the Miami Norland standout set what would have been a state record in the 200 meters with a time of 20.44 seconds.
 As soon as he hit the finish line, Cooper allegedly raised his hands and formed a “W” with his fingers, earning a disqualification for taunting as part of the unsportsmanlike conduct clause in Section 6, Article 1 of the Florida High School Athletic Association regulations.

 You can see video of the race above, where Cooper does appear to ease up a bit at the finish, though it’s difficult to determine if that truly justified a taunting violation.